PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 ## <a href="#workflow_step" name="workflow_step">III.
 Workflow Step</a>

 In this workflow step, we will output two enrichment reports that are dependencies for later steps.
-An  [enrichment report](http://software.broadinstitute.org/gsea/doc/GSEAUserGuideTEXT.htm#_Detailed_Enrichment_Results){:target="_blank"} is a tab-delimited file (.xls) that lists the statistics calculated for each gene set (Box 1).
-Table 1 shows an excerpt of a sample report.
+An  [enrichment report](http://software.broadinstitute.org/gsea/doc/GSEAUserGuideTEXT.htm#_Detailed_Enrichment_Results){:target="_blank"} is a tab-delimited file (.xls) that lists the statistics describing the extent of enrichment (Table 1).

 **Table 1.
 Sample enrichment report**